GiraffaFS/giraffa/README.txt

 is not an official project of the Apache Software Foundation.
 Giraffa project is related to Apache Hadoop and Apache HBase projects.
 Giraffa is licensed under Apache License 2.0.

+Considering that maven v3 is already installed:

+Build Giraffa jar:

+    mvn clean install

+Build Giraffa + Project site:

+    mvn clean site

+    When build is complete, open ${basedir}/target/site/index.html

+Build Project Site With Clover Report:

+    mvn -Pclover site

+    When build is complete, open ${basedir}/target/site/index.html

+Please note that clover plugin instruments source files and and it should be used for production.